Rohitkumarvarma-369/Algorithms-competitve-programming/README.md

 6. Scanline algorithm 1d
 7. Iterative approach to find factorial of a number
 8. Recursive approach to find factorial of a number
+9. Finding number of trailing zeroes in a number's factorial in O(Log(n)) time complexity